 Sound healers include Guadalupe Maravilla, Naoko Wowsugi, Daniel Givens, MX Oops, Hillary Ramos, and Sam Xu.

-Organized by Paulina Pobocha, Associate Curator, Department of Painting and Sculpture, and Martha Joseph, The Phyllis Ann and Walter Borten Assistant Curator of Media and Performance, with Gee Wesley, Curatorial Assistant, Department of Media and Performance; sound baths produced by Lizzie Gorfaine, Producer, and Ginny Benson, Assistant Performance Coordinator, with the support of Olivia Rousey, Intern, Performance and Live Programs.
+Organized by Paulina Pobocha, Associate Curator, Department of Painting and Sculpture, and Martha Joseph, The Phyllis Ann and Walter Borten Assistant Curator of Media and Performance, with Gee Wesley, Curatorial Assistant, Department of Media and Performance; sound baths produced by Lizzie Gorfaine, Producer, and Ginny Benson, Former Assistant Performance Coordinator, with the support of Olivia Rousey, Assistant Performance Coordinator, Performance and Live Programs.